asinfotrack/yii2-comments/README.md

 ```

 ### Widget
 The widget is also very easy to use.
-Just provide the model to get the audit trail for:
+Just provide the model to get the comment for:

 ```php
 <?= Comments::widget([